Mobile service centres travel to rural and regional communities to provide people with information and access to government services.

 Centrepay is a free service that allows customers to pay bills via regular deductions from their Centrelink payments.

-The Child Care Benefit helps cover the cost of child care, including long day care, family day care, occasional day care, outside school hours care, vacation care, pre-school, and kindergarten.
+Helps cover the cost of child care, including long day care, family day care, occasional day care, outside school hours care, vacation care, pre-school, and kindergarten.
 It may also help cover the cost of child care provided by grandparents, relatives, friends or nannies.

 Covers 50% of out of pocket child care expenses, up to a maximum amount per child per year, in addition to any amount you may receive from Child Care Benefit and/or JET Child Care Fee Assistance (if applicable)..